andrasschin/learn-a-bit/readme.md

 - Backend: Node.js, Express, mongoose
 - Database: MongoDB

+## Future development ideas

+- Keywords for summaries (e. g.
+Tech, Math, Art, History etc.).
+Summaries would be also searchable by these.
+- User profile component with the option to delete the user.
+- More errors displayed.

 *Please note that this is an education project.
 If you choose to register, please use a password that you don't use anywhere else for safety reasons.*